Malkaldi/hello-world/README.md

 # hello-world
 A beginner programmer here
-Interested in AI and Web dev
+/nInterested in AI and Web dev